UCSD-Darquenne-Lab/iLADDER-OA/README.md

 **Segmentation**: based on intensity thresholding followed by visual validation and repair.

 **Model**: Mouth, oropharynx, larynx, vocal cord, and upper tracheal region.
-Subregional regions (mouth, oropharynx, larynx, trachea) are identified.
+Mouthpiece and tubing are also included in the model.

 **Mesh**: Hybrid prism/polyhedral volume meshes generated in ICEM-CFD 21.0 (~12 millions elements per model)